pozm/RobloxScriptGrabber/README.md

-Thanks to [CloneTrooper1019](https://github.com/CloneTrooper1019) for making the libary for reading rbxm/etc files
+Thanks to [CloneTrooper1019](https://github.com/CloneTrooper1019) for making the library for reading rbxm/etc files